hillnl/hillnl.github.io/_pages/about.md

 ---

-title: "About David Florian"
+title: "About Nicole Hill"

 ---

 ## Education

-David prides himself on his diverse skill set.
-His most prominent fields of expertise are additive manufacturing (i.e., 3D printing) and biotechnology.
+Nicole is a senior at Vanderbilt University majoring in Economics and Math.
+She studied abroad spring semester of 2024 in Madrid, Spain, attending UC3M.

-* University of Virginia
+* Vanderbilt University
+  * BS Economics
   * BS Mathematics
-  * BS Biomedical Engineering
-* Vanderbilt University
-  * PhD Biomedical Engineering

 ## Technical Skills